HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_from_6.5CR1_to_7.0.md

 ### Choosing operating system version

-For this scenario, let's say you are using CentOS 7.9 (latest in this moment).
+For this scenario, let's say you are using AlmaLinux 9.
 Be always sure, as whenever installing any of the components mentioned here, using automation or manually, to configure machine properly and just to be on the safe side run yum update before you start.

 ### Installing end-to-end HCL Connections 6.5CR1